nicolasfguillaume/Strategic-Business-Analytics-with-R/module4.md

 ```
 According to the model, employee #572 is the less likely to leave.

-### Question 2
-What is the ID of the employee that is the less likely to leave according to the estimated model and who has a performance larger than 0.90?
+2/ What is the ID of the employee that is the less likely to leave according to the estimated model and who has a performance larger than 0.90?

 ```r